Liberal Party (UK): Liberal revival

 In local elections, Liverpool remained a Liberal stronghold, with the party taking the plurality of seats on the elections to the new Liverpool Metropolitan Borough Council in 1973.
 On 26 July 1973, the party won two by-elections on the same day, in the Isle of Ely (with Clement Freud), and Ripon (with David Austick).
 In the February 1974 general election, the Conservative government of Edward Heath won a plurality of votes cast, but the Labour Party gained a plurality of seats.
-The Conservatives were unable to form a government due to the Ulster Unionist MPs refusing to support the Conservatives after the Northern Ireland Sunningdale Agreement.
+The Conservatives were unable to form a government due to the Ulster Unionist MPs refusing to support the Conservatives following the Northern Ireland Sunningdale Agreement.
 The Liberals obtained 6.1 million votes, the most it would ever achieve, and now held the balance of power in the Commons.
 Conservatives offered Thorpe the Home Office if he would join a coalition government with Heath.
 Thorpe was personally in favour of it, but the party insisted it would only agree pending a clear government commitment to introducing proportional representation (PR) and a change of prime minister.
 The former was unacceptable to Heath's cabinet and the latter to Heath personally, so the talks collapsed.
 Instead, a minority Labour government was formed under Harold Wilson but with no formal support from Thorpe.
 In the October 1974 general election, the Liberals total vote slipped back slightly (and declined in each of the next three) and the Labour government won a wafer-thin majority.

 Thorpe was subsequently forced to resign after allegations that he attempted to have his homosexual lover murdered by a hitman.
-The party's new leader, David Steel, negotiated the Lib-Lab pact with Wilson's successor as prime minister, James Callaghan.
+The party's new leader, David Steel, negotiated the Lib–Lab pact with Wilson's successor as prime minister, James Callaghan.
 According to this pact, the Liberals would support the government in crucial votes in exchange for some influence over policy.
 The agreement lasted from 1977 to 1978, but proved mostly fruitless, for two reasons: the Liberals' key demand of PR was rejected by most Labour MPs, whilst the contacts between Liberal spokespersons and Labour ministers often proved detrimental, such as between Treasury spokesperson John Pardoe and Chancellor of the Exchequer Denis Healey, who were mutually antagonistic.